objectbox/objectbox-dart/objectbox/README.md

 # Flutter database for Dart-native objects 💙

-ObjectBox Flutter database is a great option for storing Dart objects in your cross-platform apps.
-Designed for high performance, the ObjectBox Flutter database is ideal or mobile and IoT devices.
-ObjectBox uses minimal CPU, memory and battery, making your app not only effective, but also sustainable.
-By storing data locally on device, ObjectBox helps you cut your cloud costs down and make an app that doesn't depend connection.
+ObjectBox Flutter database is an excellent choice for storing Dart objects in cross-platform applications.
+Designed for high performance, the ObjectBox Flutter database is excellent for mobile and IoT devices.
+ObjectBox consumes minimal CPU, memory, and battery, ensuring that your software is not only efficient but also sustainable.
+By storing data locally on the device, ObjectBox allows you to cut cloud expenditures and create an app that does not require a connection.
 Get started with our intuitive native Dart API in minutes, without the hassle of SQL.
 Plus: We built a data synchronization solution that allows you to keep data in sync across devices and servers, both online and offline.

 ## Features